myapos/Greek2Greenglish/README.md

 Notes

-Java 1.8+ has to be installed in user's system in order to run this application This application is published under GPL license
+Java 1.8+ has to be installed in user's system in order to run this application.
+This application was designed and developed using Netbeans 8.02 IDE platform.
+This application is published under GPL license